Social Media Safety for Teens | Parent Guide

 Raising a teenager is no picnic!
 On one hand, you want to respect boundaries and give your growing child the freedom to make—and learn from—their own mistakes.
 On the other hand, you want to do everything in your power to protect your child from… well, everything.

 (This article is directed at parents.
-Teens, read what you can do here).
+Teens, read what you can do for your social media safety).

 When it comes to online safety, social media has its’ own unique set of problems for teenagers… and it can go far beyond the online predator horror stories.
 That’s why it’s important as a parent to be involved with your teens’ online activity and guided in how to have a healthy relationship with social media.

-Let’s be honest, not every parent is active on social media.
+Not every parent is active on social media

 If your teen is using social media… that is a good reason why you should be too.
 Even if you don’t use social media actively, you should be friends with your teen so you can routinely check and see their posts.
-Not only will this give you a chance to see what’s really going on in their mind (because social media brings out a passive aggressive behavior in everyone, and teenagers are especially likely to Facebook their problems instead of facing them) but you can also recognize inappropriate behavior or posts, such as posting personal information.
+Not only will this give you a chance to see what’s really going on in their mind (because social media brings out a passive aggressive behavior in everyone) but you can also recognize inappropriate behavior or posts, such as posting personal information.
+Also, teens are especially likely to express their problems on social media instead of facing them at home.

 Most parents are surprised to learn that their child has social media accounts on sites they probably didn’t even know about.
 Talk to your child and make sure you know every site they are using and how those sites are used.